It was 2012, and I felt numb, listless, and alone.

 I toiled at a dead-end job writing about sex toys that I couldn't seem to leave.
-Great coworkers and a modicum of freedom, but the work had long ago lost any excitement or challenge.
+Great coworkers and a modicum of freedom, but the work had long ago lost any excitement.
 I wasted my days shamefully scrolling celebrity-gossip sites.
 I spent shifts commiserating over g-chat with my BFF, trading stories of excruciatingly boring assignments and existential dread.

-After work, I went home to a narcissistic boyfriend who once passionately told me, "you know, your body would be perfect if you got a boob job."
-I took Xanax and MDMA often, partially to escape and relax, and partially to keep up with his sexual demands, which included an endless string of threesomes.
-I liked sex with him on a primal level, but spent much of it checked out, in an effort not to feel my emotions.
-I hated that our relationship had to include threesomes to be enough for him.
-I never felt like I was enough.
+After work, I went home to a narcissistic boyfriend who once told me, "you know, your body would be perfect if you got a boob job."
+I took too much Xanax and drank too much wine, in part to keep up with his sexual demands, which included an endless string of threesomes.
+Sometimes I liked sex with him on a primal level, but spent much of it checked out, in an effort not to feel my emotions.
+I never felt like I was enough for him.

-Feeling that I had ruined my chance with my ex, I immediately booked an appointment to get breast implants, the ones he had always wanted.
+Feeling disoriented and confused, terrified that I had ruined my chances with him, I booked an appointment to get breast implants, the ones he had always wanted.

 My inner child reaching out for the approval she oft mistook for love.
 "Look at what I'll change for you.
 Look at who I'll be."